Holobiont: Plants

 Although most work on host-microbe interactions has been focused on animal systems such as corals, sponges, or humans, there is a substantial body of literature on plant holobionts.
 Plant-associated microbial communities impact both key components of the fitness of plants, growth and survival, and are shaped by nutrient availability and plant defense mechanisms.
 Several habitats have been described to harbor plant-associated microbes, including the rhizoplane (surface of root tissue), the rhizosphere (periphery of the roots), the endosphere (inside plant tissue), and the phyllosphere (total above-ground surface area).
 The holobiont concept originally suggested that a significant fraction of the microbiome genome together with the host genome is transmitted from one generation to the next and thus can propagate unique properties of the holobiont".
 In this regard, studies have shown that seeds can play such a role.
 Evidence of this process have been recently proven showing that the majority, up to 95%, of the seed microbiome is mistranslated across generations.

 The plant holobiont is relatively well-studied, with particular focus on agricultural species such as legumes and grains.
 Bacteria, fungi, archaea, protists, and viruses are all members of the plant holobiont.

 The bacteria phyla known to be part of the plant holobiont are Actinomycetota, Bacteroidota, Bacillota, and Pseudomonadota.
 For example, nitrogen-fixers such as Azotobacter (Pseudomonadota) and Bacillus (Bacillota) greatly improve plant performance.

-Fungi of the phyla Ascomycota, Basidiomycota, Glomeromycota, and Mucormycotina colonize plant tissues and provide a variety of functions for the plant host.
+Fungi of the phyla Ascomycota, Basidiomycota, Glomeromycota, and Mucoromycotina colonize plant tissues and provide a variety of functions for the plant host.
 Arbuscular mycorrhizal fungi (Glomeromycota), for instance, are common across plant groups and provide improved nutrient acquisition, temperature and drought resistance, and reduced pathogen load.
 Epichloë species (Ascomycota) are part of the meadow fescue holobiont and provide herbivore resistance by producing ergot alkaloids, which cause ergotism in mammals.

 Protist members of the plant holobiont are less well-studied, with most knowledge oriented towards pathogens.
 However, there are examples of commensalistic plant-protist associations, such as Phytomonas (Trypanosomatidae).